Coup de Grâce (1976 film): Plot

-Over time, some of the men with whom Sophie has been intimate die during battles or soon after their return.
+Over time, some of the men with whom Sophie has been intimate die during battles or on the road to and from Riga.
 It is already clear to Erich and others that the uneasy anti-Bolshevik coalition is falling apart.
 After being informed that no reinforcements are coming and all German troops are expected to withdraw by the New Year, Erich leads an offensive that results in the loss of the only medic.
-After the incident at Christmas, Erich's childhood friend tells Sophie of Erich's attraction to Konrad.
-Sophie leaves to join the Bolsheviks.
+Meanwhile, Erich's childhood friend tells Sophie of Erich's attraction to Konrad, implying something happened on their most recent trip to Riga.
+Sophie leaves to join the Bolsheviks, confronting Erich about his secret as she goes.